-Through in-depth analysis of HBV-related HCC dysfunction module, it was found that overlap gene existed among multiple modules, including a variety of chemokines which have the ability to chemoattract white blood cells to the site of infection, thereby regulating the inflammatory response.
+Through in-depth analysis of HBV-related HCC dysfunction module, it was found that overlapping genes existed among multiple modules, including a variety of chemokines that have the ability to chemoattract white blood cells to the site of infection, thereby regulating the inflammatory response.
 CCL21 also participated in five modules.
 CCL21 chemokines bind to CR7 receptors and T cells of mature DCs regulated DC migration to the white pulp of the spleen, where physical contacts with lymphocytes triggers immune cell responses and regulates tumor-mediated immunosuppression[29,30].
-Another chemokine CCL20 participated in four modules simultaneously, expression level of it in HBV-infected cells is markedly increased.
-CCL20/CCR6 chemokine/receptor axis has been shown to be able to recruit CCR6-positive white blood cells into the tumor microenvironment and promote the initiation and progression of HCC[31,32].
+Another chemokine CCL20 participated in four modules simultaneously, and its expression level in HBV-infected cells was markedly increased.
+CCL20/CCR6 chemokine/receptor axis is able to recruit CCR6-positive white blood cells into the tumor microenvironment and promote the initiation and progression of HCC[31,32].
 While some chemokine receptors also existed in several modules.
-The knockdown of CCR1 results in the reduction of HCC metastasis promoter osteopontin in vitro and in vivo induced liver cancer migration, invasion and lung metastasis[33].
-In addition, PIK3CD has the highest 670 connectivity among all modules, which is a key regulatory gene with one-stop and whole-body effects.
-High expression of PIK3CD can promote the proliferation and migration of HCC cells, and it also participates in acute liver injury model in mice.
+The knockdown of CCR1 results in the reduction of HCC metastasis promoter osteopontin in vitro and in vivo induced liver cancer migration, invasion, and lung metastasis[33].
+In addition, PIK3CD had the highest 670 connectivity among all modules, which is a key regulatory gene with one-stop and whole-body effects.
+The high expression of PIK3CD can promote the proliferation and migration of HCC cells, and also participates in acute liver injury model in mice.
 Long-term inflammation of liver injury is an important factor leading to liver fibrosis and even cirrhosis and HCC[34,35].
-Later, an interesting module pairs were observed, module 4 and module 6 showed significant crosstalk, including the most common DEG which most of them were related to chemokines and receptors.
-Functional analysis showed that they may regulate pivot regulators by regulating inflammation, cell cycle regulation and cell adhesion, thus completing the potential relationship between HBV and HCC.
+Later, interesting module pairs were observed and module 4 and module 6 showed significant crosstalk, including the most common DEGs of which most were related to chemokines and receptors.
+Functional analysis showed that they may regulate pivot regulators by regulating inflammation, cell cycle regulation, and cell adhesion, thus completing the potential relationship between HBV and HCC.